openqasm/openqasm/source/language/openpulse.rst

 device) and receive ports (reading output from a quantum device).

 A port is only used to specify the physical resource on which to play a pulse or from which to capture data.
-This specification should be done by providing a mapping between a qubit list + name and the configured hardware port.
-The hardware can then be accessed as OpenPulse ``port``'s via ``extern`` identifier to specify an external linkage that will be resolved at compile-time via vendor supplied translation units.
+The hardware can be accessed as OpenPulse ``port``'s via ``extern`` identifier that specifies an external linkage that will be resolved at compile-time via vendor supplied translation units.

 .. code-block:: c